A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 Time to spend at Times Square: 1-3 hours should give you ample time.

-The tourist area of Bukit Bintang
+Visiting the tourist area of Bukit Bintang

-For those wishing to dent their credit card a little more with other shopping, you can check out a variety retail outlet along the streets with popular chains from all over the world in the range of American, Korean and Japanese Brands of clothing and fashion accessories such as jewellery, art and stationery.
+For those wishing to dent their credit card a little more with other shopping, you can check out a variety of retail outlets along the streets with popular chains from all over the world in the range of American, Korean and Japanese Brands of clothing and fashion accessories such as jewellery, art and stationery.

 Favourite things to do in Bukit Bintang